 Build a Roof to Enjoy Your Deck 3 Seasons of the Year

 Mmm.
 Outdoor living.
-There is nothing quite like relaxation in the fresh air.
-If you have a deck, chances are it's been your family's oasis lately -- the site of cookouts, summery parties, and plenty of just plain unwinding.
-But even though you may feel as if the al fresco season has just begun, round about now "Back-to-School" ads are starting to appear.
-That means autumn is on its way.
-Do you dread the thought of being cooped up in the house for the next nine months or so?
-Well, adding a roof to your deck extends its usability.
-You'll be able to enjoy that open-air feeling through summer, fall, and spring.
+There's nothing quite like relaxation in the fresh air.
+If you have a deck, chances are it's been your family's oasis this summer -- site of cookouts, summery parties, and plenty of just plain unwinding.
+But though you may feel as if the al fresco season has just begun, round about now "Back-to-School" ads are starting to appear.
+Autumn is on its way.
+Do you dread the thought of being cooped up in the house for the next 9 months or so?
+Adding a roof to your deck extends its usability.
+Here's how you'll be able to enjoy that open-air feeling through summer, fall, and spring.

 Planning to Build a Deck Roof

 Begin by making sure that your deck will be able to support the weight of its new cover.
-(Even if the materials of the deck roof itself are not very heavy, a good snowfall in winter will add quite a few pounds.)
-Usually local code requires uncovered decks to have the capacity to support 55 pounds per square foot; however, a covered deck will need to able to support 80 pounds psf.
+(Even if the materials of the deck roof itself are not very heavy, a good snowfall in winter will add quite a load.)
+Usually local code requires uncovered decks to have the capacity to support 55 pounds per square foot; however, a covered deck must able to support 80 pounds psf.
 You are likely to need a building permit and perhaps plans drawn up by an architect or engineer.

 For an attractive appearance, have your deck covering blend in with the existing structure -- wooden supports should be made of same material (redwood, cedar, etc) as the deck base and stained or painted to match, with a weather-resistant finish.
 If you will be topping it with shingles, use the same type as you have on the roof of your home.

 Commonly a deck cover may be either attached to or floated over your house's roofing system.
 Before your carpenter gets to work on the new construction, though, make sure that the existing roof is clean, free of debris, and in good repair.